Ellingham Hall, Norfolk

-Ellingham Hall is an historic country house in the English county of Norfolk, near the town of Bungay, about 120 mi northeast of London.
+Ellingham Hall is a historic country house in the English county of Norfolk, near the town of Bungay, about 120 mi northeast of London.
 It is located just north of the border with Suffolk and is sometimes misdescribed as lying in that county.
 It is situated in 600 acre of countryside in the Waveney Valley just outside the village of Ellingham.

 Description

 Built from grey brick in the 18th century during the Georgian period, Ellingham Hall is a three-storey building with five bays, a large central doorway and ten bedrooms.
 It was modified in the Victorian period with the addition of a large window on either side with four rounded windows and parapet.
 Two bay wings stand on either side of the main building, standing two and a half stories high, with ground floor windows set in blank arches.
 At the rear is a Victorian porte-cochère set on Ionic columns.